 The answer to this question varies depending on what you are using your laptop for, how old it is, and what kind of power source you are using.

 But don’t worry!
-The good news is that laptops have become more energy-efficient over time so these numbers are lower than normal 5 years ago!
+The good news is that laptops have become more energy-efficient over time so these numbers are lower than what was normal 5 years ago!

-How many Watts does a Laptop Use?
+How Many Watts Does A Laptop Use?

 What Uses The Most Wattage on a Laptop?

 Laptops that use AC power will draw more wattage than those that use battery power.
 This is because the AC adapter has to convert the 120-240 volts of electricity from the wall outlet into the lower voltage needed by the laptop.
-So, if you want to save power on your laptop, plug it into a power strip that has an off switch.
+So, if you want to save power on your laptop, plug it into a power strip that has an ON/OFF switch.
 This means you can simply turn off the strip whenever you’re not using your laptop instead of having to unplug the adapter itself!

-Factors That Uses The Watts On Laptops:
+Factors That Uses The Watts On Laptops

 The most important of these factors is battery usage.
 Even if you are plugged into a power supply, your laptop will have to use some power from the battery for it to run the device.
 That means, if you are working with highly intensive games or work, it will use more battery, and eventually, it will use more power.
 So, if you are using less battery, less power will be used.

 Source Of Power(AC/DC)